 The study’s findings suggested that the endocannabinoid system could contribute to mechanisms underlying the peripheral innervation of the abnormal growths and the pain associated with endometriosis, thereby providing a novel approach for developing new treatments.

-CBD may be able to help women who are suffering from hormone irregularities.
-A small-scale study suggests that CBD may help regulate cortisol secretion, one of our stress-inducing hormones.
+Cannabinoids may be able to help women who are suffering from hormone irregularities.
+A small-scale study suggests that cannabinoids may help regulate cortisol secretion, one of our stress-inducing hormones.
 Cortisol levels can influence other hormone levels, including thyroid-stimulating hormones and sex hormones.

 Any cortisol-lowering actions can thus contribute to overall hormone balance.
 Furthermore, choosing hemp-based CBD products boosts omega fatty acids and gamma-linolenic acid, both of which can help with hormone health.